rosahaj/dart_date/README.md

 - Use `instance.method()` for added methods.
 - Use `instance.property` for added getter properties.
-- Use `Date.method()` for added static methods.
+- Use `DateTimeExtenstion.method()` for added static methods.
-- Use `Date.property` for added static getter properties.
+- Use `DateTimeExtenstion.property` for added static getter properties.

 ``` bash
 DE (String): Heute ist 18-Juni-2020